Torrance DUI Lawyer

 - Punishment: 2, 4, or 6 years in state prison for each count

-- What is the DA’s Filing Theory?: That your driving pattern in conjunction with your intoxication amounted to “gross negligence”.
-Gross negligence verses ordinary negligence is a matter of degree and becomes the most complicated and fluid issue of the case goes to jury trial.
+- What is the DA’s Filing Theory?: That your driving pattern in conjunction with your intoxication amounted to “gross negligence.”
+Gross negligence versus ordinary negligence is a matter of degree and becomes the most complicated and fluid issue if the case goes to jury trial.

 Filing Option 2: Vehicular Manslaughter (Misdemeanor Charge; Ordinary Negligence)